What is the Quidditch Premier League?

 Who runs the teams?

-Each team has an appointed manager, for which applications will open in the near future.
+Each team has an appointed manager, for which applications are now open.
 These managers can either take a playing spot on the roster, or be non-playing.
 They are responsible for their team, for tryouts, and liaising with the League.

 Each team holds regional tryouts in their catchment areas in February.
-The best 25 players are chosen by that team’s manager, and they form that team’s roster.
+The best 25 players are chosen by that team’s manager, and they form that team’s roster for the season.
 18 players from those 25 will be selected for each fixture, providing some flexibility and strategy, as well as allowances for fatigue over the course of the season.

 How do the fixtures work?

-Fixtures are held fortnightly, with one being held for each division, and consist of each team playing the other four divisional competitors once over the course of the day in a round-robin format.
+Fixtures are held regularly over the summer, with three being held for each division, and consist of each team playing the other divisional competitors once over the course of the day in a round-robin format.
 The location of the divisional fixtures will move around the region to ensure that all teams have a certain amount of fixtures close to home.

 Will there be a Championship?